The List of Van Halen Albums in Order of Release Date

 12. Feelin’

-Released on January 24, 1995, ‘Balance’ stands as the tenth studio album by the iconic American rock band Van Halen, distributed by Warner Bros.
+Released on January 24, 1995, ‘Balance’ is the tenth studio album by the legendary American rock band Van Halen, issued through Warner Bros.
 Records.
-Marking the conclusion of an era, it serves as the band’s final studio effort to showcase Sammy Hagar as the lead vocalist and bassist Michael Anthony in its entirety.
-This magnum opus ascended to the zenith of musical success, securing the coveted number 1 spot on the U.S. Billboard 200 in February 1995.
-Demonstrating enduring popularity, it earned triple platinum status by May 12, 2004, having sold over three million copies in the United States.
-Notably, ‘The Seventh Seal’ received a Grammy nomination for Best Hard Rock Performance.
+This was the end of an era because it turned out to be the last studio album by the band to feature Sammy Hagar as lead vocalist and the last one where bassist Michael Anthony contributed entirely.
+This opus soared up to the top of musical success, where it occupied the number 1 place in the U.S. Billboard 200 back in February 1995.
+Showing its undying popularity, it further got triple platinum status on May 12, 2004, with over three million sold copies in the United States alone.
+Another remarkable point is that ‘The Seventh Seal’ was nominated for a Grammy Award for Best Hard Rock Performance.

 11. Van Halen III (1998)